-Costco Wholesale Corporation is the second biggest retailer in the world after Walmart.
-This success is linked to Costco’s ability to strike a profitable balance in addressing the internal and external factors shown in this SWOT analysis of the retail business.
+Costco Wholesale Corporation is one of the biggest retailers in the world.
+This success is linked to the company’s ability to strike a profitable balance in addressing the internal and external factors shown in this SWOT analysis of the retail business.
 This SWOT analysis of Costco examines the internal strategic factors (strengths and weaknesses) and the external strategic factors (opportunities and threats) relevant to the business.
-Costco’s SWOT analysis gives insights on the most significant issues that the company must include in its strategic formulation.
-Effectively addressing these issues in the SWOT analysis can support the continuation of Costco’s position in the global retail market.
+The SWOT analysis gives insights on the issues that the membership-only retail store company must include in its strategic formulation.
+Effectively addressing these issues in the SWOT analysis supports the continuation of Costco’s position in the global retail market.

-This SWOT analysis of Costco Wholesale Corporation identifies the most important concerns affecting the company.
-Investors and managers use the results of the SWOT analysis to understand Costco’s potential in the global retail market.
+This SWOT analysis of Costco Wholesale Corporation identifies the internal and external concerns affecting the company.
+Investors and managers can use the results of the SWOT analysis to understand the company’s potential in the global retail market.
 Strategic planning and decisions addressing the SWOT factors (strengths, weaknesses, opportunities, threats) influence the realization of Costco’s mission statement and vision statement.

-Costco Wholesale’s strengths are linked to the company’s current operations and strategies.
-The strengths in the SWOT analysis model are the capabilities (internal strategic factors) that firms use for profitable business.
-In Costco’s case, the following are the most notable strengths:
+Business strengths are linked to the retail company’s current operations and strategies.
+The strengths in the SWOT analysis model are the internal strategic factors that firms use for profitable business.
+In this case, the following are Costco’s strengths:

 - Strong market presence